amadeus4dev/developer-guides/docs/resources/covid-19.md

 # Covid-19 and Travel Safety

 "Can I travel to South Korea?
 Thailand? or Costa Rica?
-Do I need to have a PCR test ? before the flight? after I arrive?
-How many days of quarantines is required?
-Where can I find these information?"
+Do I need to have a PCR test? before the flight? after I arrive?
+How many days of quarantines are required?
+Where can I find this information?"

-Don't worry, with Amadeus Self Service APIs, you will be able to have the details information of **current restrictions, Number of covid-19 cases, Entry requirements and Safety scores etc** with more details in a searched destinations with one single API.
+Don't worry, with Amadeus Self Service APIs, you will be able to have the details information of **current restrictions, Number of covid-19 cases, Entry requirements, and Safety scores, etc** with more details in a searched destinations with one single API.

-and even more, **safety information** can be retrieved for the destination you would like to visit, so that you will be clearly aware of where you are heading to.
+and even more, **safety information** can be retrieved for the destination you would like to visit so that you will be clearly aware of where you are heading to.

 ## Search by an area

-There are 2 APIs to acheive the information
+There are 2 APIs to achieve the information
 1. [Amadeus Travel Restrictions API](https://developers.amadeus.com/self-service/category/covid-19-and-travel-safety/api-doc/travel-restrictions) for covid-19 related information
 2. [Amadeus Safety Place API](https://developers.amadeus.com/self-service/category/covid-19-and-travel-safety/api-doc/safe-place) for Safety information

-[Travel Restrictions API](https://developers.amadeus.com/self-service/category/covid-19-and-travel-safety/api-doc/travel-restrictions) can be searched **by a country, city or region**.
+[Travel Restrictions API](https://developers.amadeus.com/self-service/category/covid-19-and-travel-safety/api-doc/travel-restrictions) can be searched **by a country, city, or region**.

 ```bash
 curl https://test.api.amadeus.com/v1/duty-of-care/diseases/covid19-area-report?countryCode=FR&cityCode=PAR
 ```
 !!! information
     Country code(2 letters code) is defined in [ISO 3166](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) and city code(3 letters code) is defined in [IATA](https://www.iata.org/en/publications/directories/code-search/), which you can also use [Amadeus Airport & City Search API](https://developers.amadeus.com/self-service/category/air) to get.

-[Safety Place API](https://developers.amadeus.com/self-service/category/covid-19-and-travel-safety/api-doc/safe-place) can be searched by a given location with **latitude, longitude and radius**, or **Sqaure information** (North, West, South and east) or **by id**.
+[Safety Place API](https://developers.amadeus.com/self-service/category/covid-19-and-travel-safety/api-doc/safe-place) can be searched by a given location with **latitude, longitude and radius**, or **Square information** (North, West, South, and east) or **by id**.

 ```bash
 curl https://test.api.amadeus.com/v1/safety/safety-rated-locations?latitude=48.856614&longitude=2.3522219&radius=2